 Built with flexibility and performance in mind, Experience Builder has the following key features:

-- Visually create web apps and pages with drag-and-drop.
-Your choice of
+- Capability to visually create web apps and pages by performing a drag-and-drop operation—with your choice of the following:

-- Build the apps you need with ready-to-use tools
+- Ready-to-use tools to build the apps you need

-- Choose from a selection of designer-made templates or design your own
+- A selection of designer-made templates to choose from or design your own

 - Integrated 2D and 3D

-- The durable URL contains app state information, so everyone you share the app with can see it in the same state
+- A durable URL that contains app state information, so everyone you share the app with can see it in the same state

 - Extensible framework for developers to create custom tools